How to do good at Christmas

 What charity shops will accept varies, though the examples below are typical.
 It's worth calling ahead to check if you're taking bulky items.

-Oxfam can't accept computers, medical equipment or anything broken/dirty.
+Oxfam can't accept single computers, medical equipment or anything broken/dirty.
 Electrical goods that run off the mains are also a no-no (though it says a few shops do accept these, so please check before donating).
 See a full list of what it can and can't take.

 • British Heart Foundation.
 If you're donating smaller items, such as books, clothes and children toys, you'll need to take them into a store.
 However, it offers a free collection service for larger items, including furniture, electrical and homeware donations.